miraikumiko/miraikumiko.github.io/content/en/blog/chess.md

 ]
 +++

-If you think about it, there are only 64 squares on a chessboard, half of which are occupied by pieces, yet chess theory continues to develop.
-An unwritten chess principle is to capture more space first and impose your game on the opponent, as defending is much harder than attacking.
-However, there is also the option of giving up the center to undermine it with pawns and a fianchettoed bishop.
+If you think about it, there are only 64 squares on the chessboard, half of which are occupied by pieces, yet chess theory is still developing.
+The unspoken principle of chess is to be the first to capture as much space on the board as possible and impose your game on the opponent because it's much more difficult to defend than to attack.
+There is also the option of giving up the center in order to undermine it with the help of pawns and a fianchetto bishop.

 The game process is divided into three stages: the opening, the middlegame, and the endgame.
 The opening ends when all pieces are placed on active squares and both rooks are connected.
 The middlegame transitions into the endgame when few pieces remain on the board, the king becomes an active piece, and the main priority is advancing pawns to queens.